Corrective rape: India

-Children in India have been speaking out about how their parents are sanctioning the child's sexuality by using "corrective rape therapy" (same as corrective rape).
+According to statistics from the Crisis Intervention Team of LGBT Collective in Telangana, India, there have been 15 reported instances of corrective rape in the last five years.
 Corrective rape in India typically happens in order to protect the family name, to avoid shaming from religious communities, and to prevent abnormal perception by the surrounding community.
 In India, there is a general discomfort with discussing homosexuality, even if an individual identifies as homosexual.
 This discomfort comes from the overall negative attitude towards homosexuality and the fact is that individuals in India who identify as homosexual are victimized at a higher rate.
 There is also a high level of negativity towards the trans community in India.
 Religious commitments tend to be very strong in traditional cultures and this is where much of the tension and poor perception came from.
-According to statistics from the Crisis Intervention Team of LGBT Collective in Telangana, India, there have been 15 reported instances of corrective rape that have been reported in the last five years.
-In general, there has been a 902 percent increase in reported rapes in India from 1971 to 2012; however, it is estimated that 90% of sex crimes in the country go unreported.

 Jamaica

 Amnesty International has received reports of violence against lesbians in Jamaica, including rape and other forms of sexual violence.
-Lesbians reportedly have been attacked on the grounds of mannish physical appearance or other visible signs of sexuality.
+Lesbians reportedly have been attacked on the grounds of masculine physical appearance or other visible signs of sexuality.
 Some reports of abduction and rape come from inner-city communities, where local non-governmental organizations have expressed concerns about high incidents of violence against women.

 Kenya

-In Kenya, perpetrators and apologists claim that rape is a method "to straighten" LGBTI people.
+In Kenya, perpetrators and supporters of this form of violence claim that rape is a method "to straighten" LGBTI people.